DiagProf/EcuDiagSimLuaDynamization/README.md

 # EcuDiagSimLuaDynamization

 ## Project Overview
-This project is in its initial stages, aimed at dynamically adjusting LUA scripts for the EcuDiagSim project, focusing on writable and readable Data Identifiers (DIDs).
+This project is in its initial stages, aimed at dynamically adjusting LUA scripts for the EcuDiagSim project, focusing on pairs of writable and readable Data Identifiers (DIDs).

 ## Current State
-**Please note:** This project is not yet operational.
-Exploration of the Loretta library for LUA code manipulation is ongoing, believed to be the right tool for our objectives.
+Exploration of the [Loretta library](https://github.com/LorettaDevs/Loretta) for LUA code manipulation is ongoing, believed to be the right tool for our objectives.

 ## Lua Code Transformation Example
 **Before:**